 Every year, businesses spend about $1.3 trillion addressing the 265 billion customer service requests that flow into contact centers—an average of 726 million per day.
-Since virtual agents lower customer service costs, implementing AI-driven solutions can make a significant impact on the organization's bottom line.
+Since AI in customer service lowers costs, implementing AI-driven solutions can make a significant impact on the organization’s bottom line.

 While not every company handles the same level of demand, companies of all sizes feel the pressure to meet rising expectations of their customer service offerings.
 Conditioned by the convenience of mobile devices, online chat, and virtual assistants—and by experiences with providers like Amazon who have raised the bar for all others—consumers have come to expect a smooth, simple, fast customer service experience, whether it’s 3pm or 3am.

 With the right mix of AI and human-to-human service, businesses can improve the quality of customer support, reduce the touch needed for agent training, and lower overall per-contact costs.

 So how can companies continue to deliver exceptional customer care without overworking their best employees or driving up customer service costs?
 By leveraging artificial intelligence (AI).